 Creatine should receive more attention.
 Let me get this straight, it should be included in any type of food, if possible.
 Creatine Monohydrate should be added not only to protein drinks but also in beer, soy milk, chamomile tea, and gruel.
 Maybe someday, you should grab a sippy cup or a juice box mixed with creatine, as well.

 Have you ever heard about “sarcopenia" - the term to describe the loss of muscle tissue when you become older?
 Your aging process means that your muscles wither, which gradually prevents you from doing some difficult challenges.
 As a matter of fact, that makes an elderly turn into a baby.

 Weight lifting may be an apparent answer to solve the problem.
 However, it's difficult to persuade anyone with age issues to lift weights after such a long time not working out.
 So, you might want to find an alternative solution called creatine supplementation.
 According to a few studies, you can fight against sarcopenia to some extent, just by enhancing your creatine intake.

 Of course, you should take creatine along with hitting the gym for the best result.
-Focusing on creatine alone will somehow reverse your muscle wasting, but having it cooperatively with resistance workouts will work better.
+Focusing on Creatine Monohydrate alone will somehow reverse your muscle wasting, but having it cooperatively with resistance workouts will work better.